Olney Elementary School

 Olney Elementary School is a historic American elementary school in the Olney neighborhood of Philadelphia, Pennsylvania.
 It is part of the School District of Philadelphia.

 The building was added to the National Register of Historic Places in 1986.

 History and architectural features

 Built between 1900 and 1901, this historic structure is a two-story, ashlar and smooth limestone building that was designed in the Georgian Revival style.
 It features a projecting pedimented center bay and arched limestone entrance surround.

-The building was added to the National Register of Historic Places in 1986.